jinpark-pro/developInSwiftExplorations/README.md

       }
       let song = Song(title: "No, no, no", artist: "Fizz", duration: 150, rating: 0)
       song.rating = 4
     ```

+###### Computed Properties

+- A Song has a duration property, measured in seconds.
+But it would also be useful to ask a song for its duration as a string formatted in minutes and seconds.
+- To solve this, you could have two properties, minutes and seconds, but then you would need to perform a calculation to find out the total duration.
+- Alternatively, you could have three properties - minutes, seconds, and duration - but it would be easy to create a struct with inconsistent data, where the duration value didn't add up to the right number of minutes and seconds.
+- A better approach to the problem would be to calculate the formatted string from the duration value.
+- For properties that can be calculated on demand, you can add a computed property to the struct like this:

+  - ```swift
+      struct Song {
+        let title: String
+        let artist: String
+        let duration: Int

+        var formattedDuration: String {
+          let minutes = duration / 60
+          let seconds = duration % 60
+          return "\(minutes)m \(seconds)s"
+        }
+      }
+      let song = Song(title: "No, no, no", artist: "Fizz", duration: 150)
+      song.formattedDuration
+    ```

+- A computed property is declared as a `var`, since it could change depending on the rest of the struct.
+The rest of the declaration consists of a name, a type annotation, and then some code in braces, which has to return a value of the correct type.
+You can access the computed property just like any other.
+- Not that inside the definition of formattedDuration, the property duration is accessed without dot notation.
+  - Within the code of a struct, you can access its own properties directly by their names, without using the dot.
+- Computed properties are a further example of the power of structs to create data abstraction.
+Instead of using separate functions outside the struct, you can put related functionality right alongside the data it relies on.
+  - Code that uses the struct can simply use these new properties without needing to know how they work.

+###### Functions

+- Your own types can be passed into or out of functions, just like built-in types.

+  - ```swift
+      struct Rectangle {
+        let width: Int
+        let height: Int
+      }

+      func inRectangle(_ rectangle: Rectangle, biggerThan rectangle2: Rectangle) -> Bool {
+        let areaOne = rectangle.width * rectangle.height
+        let areaTwo = rectangle2.width * rectangle2.height
+        return areaOne > areaTwo
+      }

+      let rectangle = Rectangle(width: 10, height: 10)
+      let anotherRectangle = Rectangle(width: 10, height: 30)
+      isRectangle(rectangle, biggerThan: anotherRectangle)
+    ```

+- This works, but there are a couple of issues:
+  - The two arguments to the function are a lot of code to read in one line, which makes it harder to understand.
+  - The function is available everywhere is a program, but you only need it when dealing with rectangles.
+  - If you don't know there is an isRectangle() function, it is difficult to find using autocompletion.

+###### Instance Methods

+- A instance method is written as part of the struct definition, and so it can directly access the properties witin the instance.
+- Just like the methods on built-in types, the methods you define are called using the instance name, then a dot, then the name and arguments of the method.

+  - ```swift
+      struct Rectangle {
+        let width: Int
+        let height: Int

+        func isBiggerThan(_ rectangle: Rectangle) -> Bool {
+          let areaOne = width * height
+          let areaTwo = rectangle.width * rectangle.height
+          return areaOne > areaTwo
+        }
+      }

+      let rectangle = Rectangle(width: 10, height: 10)
+      let anotherRectangle = Rectangle(width: 10, height: 30)
+      rectangle.isBiggerThan(anotherRectangle)
+      anotherRectangle.isBiggerThan(rectangle)
+    ```

 ##### Enums and Switch